 A Curtain Set with Jewels: The Tales of The Sages in Late Midrash is a manuscript which expands on my Postdoc work as a 2021-22 Harry Starr Fellow in Judaica at Harvard.
 I am also enclosing a short Table of Contents.

-A Curtain Set with Jewels’ main goal is to describe the literary attributes and themes of the barley studied tales of rabbinic sages that are known only from late (post 6th century CE) Midrash compositions.
-The bulk of the manuscript closely reads seventeen of the richest such tales chosen based on their lack of study and on a desire to represent as many a late Midrash as possible.
-Consequently the tales are taken from fourteen different works running the gamut from the mostly Palestinian Byzantine Midrash on Psalms to the Medieval Provencal Numbers Rabbah.
-The manuscript combines structuralism and redaction criticism.
-It highlights literary devices and human elements.
+A Curtain Set with Jewels’ main goal is to describe the literary attributes and themes of the barely studied tales of rabbinic sages that are known only from late (post 6th century CE) Midrash compositions.
+The bulk of the manuscript closely reads seventeen of the richest such tales chosen on the basis of the paucity of published scholarship about them and a desire to represent as many a late Midrash as possible.
+Consequently, the tales are taken from fourteen different works running the gamut from the mostly Palestinian Byzantine Midrash on Psalms to the Medieval Provençal Numbers Rabbah.
+The research methodology combines structuralism and redaction criticism.
+The manuscript highlights literary devices and human elements.
 It also systematically compares the tales to their better known partial-parallels and also to more distant midrashic sources of inspiration.
-The manuscript uses this comparative analysis to extract wider themes and values that also reoccur elsewhere in these late Midrashim as snapshots into the cultural tensions of their anonymous authors.
+The manuscript uses this comparative analysis to extract wider themes and values that also reoccur elsewhere in these late Midrashim, interpreting them as snapshots of the cultural tensions of their anonymous authors.

-The book’s Introduction surveys the academic study of sage stories, late Midrash poetics and imitation in literature.
-The intro lays the theoretical precedents for the analyses focusing on the works of Jeffrey L. Rubenstein and Gérard Genette, and also establishes the widespread awareness of narrative analogy and analogous narratives in rabbinic literature prior to late Midrash that nullifies claims of strained comparison (“parallelomania”) associated with the late tales’ imitative discourse.
+The book’s Introduction surveys the academic study of sage stories, late Midrash poetics, and imitation in literature.
+This introductory section lays the theoretical precedents for the analyses, focusing on the works of Jeffrey L. Rubenstein and Gérard Genette, and also establishes the widespread awareness of narrative analogy and analogous narratives in rabbinic literature prior to late Midrash, thereby countering claims of strained comparison (“parallelomania”) associated with the late tales’ imitative discourse.

 The Conclusions summarize reoccurring themes and narrative forms.
 They frame the findings as part of two wider historical changes to the authorship of Midrash, from Talmudic elitism to lay religion, and from orality to mostly written orally-inspired discourse.
 The Conclusions also attempt to chart the way future studies would be able to identify late authors with their cultural analogues, such as the minor Tosafists.
-The Conclusions also strengthen the findings by briefly going over their prelevence in fourteen other unique late Midrash tales, which encompasses almost all there exists.
+The Conclusions also strengthen the findings by briefly going over their prevalence in fourteen other unique late Midrash tales, which encompasses almost all the extant writings of this sort.

 Overall, all late tales have several key features in common.
-Unlike Talmudic tales which rework their Palestinian sources into at times hard to identify forms, later tales are all either clear imitations, sequels or reactions to better known, mostly Bavli, tales, espousing audience familiarity and recognition (“hypertextuality”) as their main source of legitimacy and distinction.
+Unlike Talmudic tales which rework their Palestinian sources into at times hard to identify forms, later tales are all either clear imitations, sequels, or reactions to better known, mostly Bavli, tales, presupposing audience familiarity and recognition (“hypertextuality”) as their main source of legitimacy and distinction.
 This imitative quality led to the tripartite structure of the book (see below).
-The reshaping of older sources is expressive of later authors that differ considerably form their forbearers.
+The reshaping of older sources is expressive of later authors, whose approach differs considerably from that of their forbearers.
 Late tales therefore prefer anonymous and marginal protagonists or apologize for established rabbinic characters.
-This bespeaks of the anonymous authors’ medieval sensibility of their own lesser place in history.
-Moreover, the Talmudic preferences for dialectics, self-criticism and ambiguous endings are supplanted by clear narrative conformations by sages, God or miracles at the end of a tale, prefiguring the independent medieval Hebrew narratives, such as in Sefer Hassidim.
-Lastly, there repeat a heightened interest in questions of “literal” biblical exegesis rather than in Halakha, an equally heightened hostility towards Gentile figures, and a lessening of a miraculous present redemption.
+This bespeaks of anonymous authors’ medieval sensibility of their own lesser place in history.
+Moreover, the Talmudic preferences for dialectics, self-criticism, and ambiguous endings are supplanted by clear narrative conformations by sages, God, or miracles at the end of a tale, prefiguring the independent medieval Hebrew narratives, such as those found in Sefer Hassidim.
+Lastly, the late tales exhibit a heightened interest in questions of “literal” biblical exegesis rather than in Halakha, an equally heightened hostility towards Gentile figures, and a diminished concern with a miraculous present redemption.